arhat-dev/dukkha/docs/renderers.md

 renderers:
 # group #0
 - af:bar: {}
-  # use af:bar in the same group to render
+  # use `af:bar` in the same group to render
-  # config of tpl can cause unexpected errors
+  # config of renderer `http` can cause unexpected errors
-  tpl:
+  http:
     cache@af:bar: # ...
 ```